 public enum Weekday {SUN, MON, TUE, WED, THU, FRI, SAT};

-String [] WeeddayString = new String[Weekday.SAT.ordinal];
+String [] WeekdayString = new String[Weekday.SAT.ordinal];

 WeekdayString[Weekday.SUN.ordinal] = “Sunday”;

 Each of the keywords must be unique.
 Enum constants are implicitly static and final and cannot be changed once created.
 The basic enum type in Java does not contain any public fields or any methods that change state, so the basic enum is immutable and cannot be changed.